 Any change in a student's schedule must be approved by the teacher(s), parent/guardian, and the principal.
-There will be no dropping semester or yearlong courses after one week of school.
+Courses may not be dropped/changed after one week of school.
 Special arrangements may be made with parents, students, and administration concerning class changes.